jweinflash/chicago-taxi/docs/analysis.md

 1.  **The `data` slot**.
 It's of class `data.frame` and holds information about each community's geographic information, like its `shape_area` and `shape_len`.
 Note it has 77 rows, one for each community.
 2.  **The `polygons` slot**.
 It's of class `list` and holds `Polygon` objects.
 Each `Polygon` contains a `coords` matrix that lists the (longitude, latitude) pairs that trace its boundary.
 Note that there are 77 of these as well; this is the case because each one corresponds to a community from `data`.
 They match in terms of offset, so the first community in `data` maps to the first `Polygon`, the second community to the second `Polygon`, and so forth.

 We need to extract the `coords` information from each `Polygon` and link it to the community it represents so that we can draw them properly on our map.
 I do this with the `extract_community_area_data` function below.
 It works by iterating over each row in `data` and each `Polygon` in the `polygons` list and storing the `coords` information in an organized `data.frame`.
-This is important, because we need this data to be structured in a useable form for when we incorporate it with the "count" data we queried in part A.
+This is important, because we need this data to be structured in a useable form for when we incorporate it with the "count" data we queried in step A.

 ``` r
 extract_community_area_data = function(spdf) {